 Throughout our region, 18 percent of our population identify as Māori and this is increasing.
 We strive to work closely with schools and Kāhui Ako to support the vision of Ka Hikitia so that Māori achieve success as Māori.
 Alongside this, via our Māori medium network work, we are focusing on new provision so that many students in the region can choose this type of schooling.

 Key local issues which will impact on schooling in the future include the recent downturn of tourism affecting employment opportunities especially on the West Coast and in Kaikōura.
 Continuing secondary tertiary partnerships in these areas is of particular significance.
 There are also issues of future coastal inundation in several areas which Te Puna Hanganga are keeping in mind for future planning of school property.

 Size and growth

-Population growth is mostly stable with one catchment, Buller, in decline.
+Population growth is mostly stable with 1 catchment, Buller, in decline.
 This means that we need to work to balance the network equitably.
 There are catchments expecting growth and we continue to predict and monitor this and plan accordingly.
 The Nelson Tasman Future Development Strategy identifies land for development up to 2050 allowing us to plan well ahead in these catchments.

 Education network plans

-Catchment Plans within the National Education Growth Plan
+Catchment plans within the National Education Growth Plan

 The Nelson-Marlborough-West Coast region does not have any catchments included within the National Education Growth Plan.